Ky-Ng/Teochew-Linguistics/index.md

 		1. Ex: Interesting `Tone Type` and `Tone Category` system
 	2. I hope that other people (linguists, heritage speakers, curious souls) will be able to use this as a resource to learning and documenting more of `Teochew`--and perhaps maybe inspire people to be excited about language documentation the way [`Learn Teochew`](https://learn-teochew.github.io) has inspired me!
 2. Journey to Becoming a Better Linguist
-	1. As a fledgling linguist, I hope to work on a language similar to my background in Mandarin and Cantonese to improve my understanding of linguistics (and one day, hopefully become a great linguist!)
+	1. As a fledgling linguist, I wanted to work on a language similar to Mandarin and Cantonese to improve my understanding of linguistics (and one day, hopefully become a great linguist! <small>and maybe even create a unifying theory @Prof. Goldstein</small>)
 		1. Hopefully in the future, I can use the skills I gain as a linguist to help make the world a *better place*
 3. `GaGiNang` (*Our People*)
 	1. Many of which the people who I care about are a part belong to the `Teochew`/`GaGiNang` community.
 Thus, I wish to learn more about `Teochew` Language to connect more deeply with other `GaGiNang`s!

+## Thanks to USC!
+- Thank you to the [Linguistics Department at USC](https://dornsife.usc.edu/ling/) and a thanks to all the peers, mentors, and professors I've had the privilege to study under!
+This wouldn't have happened without you!
+	- Professor Goldstein for being the reason why this project exists!
+	- Professor Disner for introducing me to linguistics
+	- Professor Iskarous for encouraging the intersection of Computer Science and Linguistics (thus using a Github repo for this website's development)
+	- Professor Simpson for showing me the relationship of linguistics and `armies` and `navies`
+	- All the people at [USiL](https://www.usilusc.org) and the Ling 415 `gæ̃ŋ` <small>Thanks for being patient with me Jack!</small>

 ___
 # `GaGiNang Phonetics (GG NP)` Roadmap